microsoft/winget-pkgs/README.md

 * One installer per PR

 Be sure the manifest filename matches the `Version` and the manifest is located in the folder path matching `manifests\<publisher>\<package>\<version>.yaml`
+Download URLs must point to the installer version specified within the manifest

 ```yaml
 Id: string # publisher.package format